sushreebarsa/keras-io/guides/md/transfer_learning.md

 you are training a much larger model than in the first round of training, on a dataset that is typically very small.
 As a result, you are at risk of overfitting very quickly if you apply large weight updates.
-Here, you only want to readapt the pretrained weights in an incremental way.
+Here, you only want to readapt the pre-trained weights incrementally.

 This is how to implement fine-tuning of the whole base model: